projectatomic/nulecule/implementation_guide.md

 Local applications are defined by a directory in the graph.
 These fields are required for input:

-* application name: this is added to the Atomicfile graph and creates a directory in the graph.
+* application name: this is added to the Nulecule graph and creates a directory in the graph.
 * provider: a subdirectory of the application directory

 **Providers**